rantahar/2019-03-19-Helsinki/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

+<h1> CANCELED </h1>

+Due to the ongoing COVID-19 epidemic, we have decided to cancel the Software Carpentry event on March 19-20 2020.
+We apologize for any inconvenience caused.

+While we plan to run the event at a later date, we will decide on an exact time once the situation becomes more clear.

+In the meantime, all the materials for the course are available online and we encourage you to take the extra time to study them.
+If you do decide to self-study, the etherpad at <a href="{{site.swc_pages}}/shell-novice/reference">https://pad.carpentries.org/adguAnQVNp-YGucJhiBH</a> will remain open for you to collaborate.

+Jarno will be available for questions on the etherpad on Thursday March 19th and the preceding days.

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}